nanocurrency/nano-pow-server/README.md

 ## Installation

 CMake is used for building.
-C++14 and Boost 1.67 or later is required, as well as an OpenCL SDK.
+C++14 and Boost 1.67 or later is required.
 Other dependencies are managed with git submodules:

 ```
 git clone --recursive https://github.com/nanocurrency/nano-pow-server.git